fanout/js-grip/README.md

 | `setAuthBasic(username, password)` | Configure this instance with Basic authentication with the specified username and password. |
 | `setAuthJwt(token)`<br />`setAuthJwt(claim, key?)` | Configure this instance with Jwt authentication with the specified claim and key, or with the specified token. |
 | `async publish(channel, item)` | Publish a specified item to the specified channel. |

-Class `Auth.Base`

-An abstract class that represents authentication to be used with a `PublisherClient`.

-Class `Auth.Basic`

-Represents Basic authentication to be used with a `PublisherClient`.

-Class `Auth.Jwt`

-Represents JWT (JSON Web Tokens) authentication to be used with a `PublisherClient`.

 ## Configuring the GRIP endpoint